ashirk94/Bloom/README.md

 # Bloom

-Bloom is a unique social platform that helps foster friendships through shared interests and values.
+This project was developed for my software engineering portfolio to demonstrate my full stack web development skills.

-Made in collaboration with UI/UX designer [Sarah Martin](https://www.sarahmartinart.com/).
+It is a unique social platform designed to foster friendships through shared interests and values.

-## Top Features
+It was made in collaboration with [Sarah Martin](https://www.sarahmartinart.com/), who designed the beautiful UI and logo.

-- Beautiful logo and designs made by Sarah Martin.
+## Features

 - Matching algorithm designed to connect people based on their ranked interests and values.
 - Authentication implemented with the Passport and Bcrypt libraries.
 - GitHub login and sign up functionality.